thibmeu/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 - "token_key_id" is the least significant byte of the `key_id` in network byte order (in other words, the last 8 bits of `key_id`).

-- "blinded_element" is the Ne-octet blinded message defined above, computed as `SerializeElement(blinded_element)`.
+- "blinded_elements" is a list of `Nr` serialized elements, each of length `Ne` bytes and computed as `SerializeElement(blinded_element_i)`, where blinded_element_i is the i-th output sequence of `Blind` invocations above.
 Ne is as defined in {{OPRF, Section 4}}.

 Upon receipt of the request, the Issuer validates the following conditions:

-- The TokenRequest contains a supported token_type.
+- The TokenRequest contains a supported token_type equal to 0x0003.
 - The TokenRequest.token_key_id corresponds to a key ID of a Public Key owned by the issuer.
-- The TokenRequest.blinded_request is of the correct size.
+- The TokenRequest.blinded_elements is of the correct size (divisible by Ne).
-- Nr is less than or equal to the number of tokens that the issuer can issue.
+- Nr, as determined based on the size of TokenRequest.blinded_elements, is less than or equal to the number of tokens that the issuer can issue in a single batch.

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the client.

-Upon receipt of a TokenRequest, the Issuer tries to deseralize TokenRequest.blinded_element[i] using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element`.
-If this fails, the Issuer MUST return an HTTP 400 error to the client.
-Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:

 # Issuer-to-Client Response {#issuer-to-client-response}

 Except where specified otherwise, the client follows the same protocol as described in
 {{ISSUANCE, Section 5.2}}.

+Upon receipt of a TokenRequest, the Issuer tries to deseralize the i-th element of TokenRequest.blinded_elements using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element_i` of type `Element`.
+If this fails for any of the TokenRequest.blinded_elements values, the Issuer MUST return an HTTP 400 error to the client.
+Otherwise, if the Issuer is willing to produce a token to the Client, the issuer forms a list of `Element` values, denoted `blinded_elements`, and computes a blinded response as follows:

 ~~~
 server_context = SetupVOPRFServer(0x0001, skI, pkI)
-evaluated_elements, proof = server_context.BlindEvaluateBatch(skI, blinded_element)
+evaluated_elements, proof = server_context.BlindEvaluateBatch(skI, blinded_elements)
 ~~~

 SetupVOPRFServer is defined in {{OPRF, Section 3.2}}.
-The issuer uses a list of blinded elements to compute in the proof generation step, the `BlindEvaluate` function described in {{OPRF, Section 3.3.2}} is amended in the folowing way:
+The issuer uses a list of blinded elements to compute in the proof generation step.
+The `BlindEvaluateBatch` function is a batch-oriented version of the `BlindEvaluate` function described in {{OPRF, Section 3.3.2}}.
+The description of `BlindEvaluateBatch` is below.

 ~~~
 Input: